AssadAnabosi/Manager-2.0/README.md

   - `VITE_APP_TITLE`: is the name of the app, it will be displayed in the title of the page, and different meta tags.
 - Run directly on your machine
   - Backend:
-    - Run `npm install` to install all the needed dependencies
+    - Run `bun install` to install all the needed dependencies
-    - Run `npm run server` to start the server in development mode (nodemon)
+    - Run `bun run server` to start the server in development mode (--watch)
   - Frontend:
-    - Run `npm install` to install all the needed dependencies
+    - Run `bun install` to install all the needed dependencies
-    - Run `npm run dev` to start the client in development mode (vite)
+    - Run `bun run dev` to start the client in development mode (vite)
-    - Run `npm run build` to build the client for production
+    - Run `bun run build` to build the client for production
-    - Run `npm run preview` to serve the client in production mode
+    - Run `bun run preview` to serve the client in production mode
 - Run using docker and docker-compose
   </br>
   Note that you need to have docker and docker-compose installed on your machine